Symone Sanders-Townsend

-Symone D. Sanders Townsend (born December 10, 1989) is an American political strategist and political commentator who hosts MS NOW's The Weeknight.
-A member of the Democratic Party, she served as national press secretary for Bernie Sanders' 2016 presidential campaign.
+Symone Danielle Sanders-Townsend (born December 10, 1989) is an American political strategist and political commentator who hosts MS NOW's The Weeknight.
+A former member of the Democratic Party, she served as national press secretary for Bernie Sanders' 2016 presidential campaign.
 In October 2016, she was hired as a political commentator by CNN.

-In April 2019, Sanders joined the 2020 presidential campaign of former vice president Joe Biden as a senior advisor, and after Biden won election, was named chief spokesperson and a senior advisor for Vice President Kamala Harris.
+In April 2019, Sanders joined the 2020 presidential campaign of former vice president Joe Biden as a senior advisor, and after Biden won the election, was named chief spokesperson and a senior advisor for his vice president, Kamala Harris.
 On December 2, 2021, Sanders announced her resignation from the White House to return to broadcasting.
 She currently co-hosts MS NOW's The Weekend and 7 pm ET weekday broadcasts with Alicia Menendez and Michael Steele.

-Early life and education
+Early life

 Sanders was raised in North Omaha, Nebraska.
 Her father, Daniel Sanders, is retired from the U.S. Army Corps of Engineers.
 Her mother, Terri Sanders, is the former publisher of the Omaha Star and former executive director for the Great Plains Black History Museum.

 She attended Sacred Heart Catholic School.
 As a child, Sanders wanted to grow up to host her own television show.
 She used to walk around the house acting as Donna Burns, an imaginary television host.

 Her first job was working at Time Out Foods in Omaha, a Black-owned restaurant.
 She graduated in 2008 from Mercy High School.

 Sanders attended Creighton University, and earned a bachelor's degree in business administration.
 While in college, she interned at a law firm, where she realized she didn't want to work in law.